 Request Records through the Freedom of Information Act or Privacy Act

-Under the Freedom of Information Act (FOIA), you can request:
+Under the Freedom of Information Act (FOIA) and the Privacy Act (PA), you can request:

-To Receive Your Records as Efficiently as Possible
+How to Request and Receive Records as Quickly as Possible

 |To request||You should|